 - 2 Tbsp soy sauce

 - ½ tsp chili powder, more if you want it hotter

 - ½ tsp ground coriander

-- Toss together the peppers and onions with most of the sauce (leave 1 tablespoon’s worth at the bottom of the bowl) in a large bowl, until they are all evenly coated.2 peppers, 2 onions, 2 portobello mushrooms
+- Toss together the peppers, onions and mushrooms with most of the sauce (leave 1 tablespoon's worth at the bottom of the bowl) in a large bowl, until they are all evenly coated.2 peppers, 2 onions, 2 portobello mushrooms

 - Drain and rinse the black beans, then put them in the sauce bowl with the reserved bit of sauce.
-Mix to coat them in the sauce.
+Mix to coat them in the sauce.1 can black beans

 - Preheat the oven to 200C (400F).

-- Coat the bottom of a large roasting dish with oil and add the peppers and onions.
+- Coat the bottom of a large roasting dish with oil and add the peppers, onions and mushrooms.
 Give them another spray or drizzle of oil on top, then place in the oven and cook for 25-30 minutes, or until the peppers and onions are nicely browned and charred.
 (Check in and give everything a mix at the halfway point).

 - Once the vegetables are ready, add the black beans to the pan and give everything a mix.
 Return to the oven for another 5 minutes until warmed through.

-- You can also place your tortillas, wrapped in foil, in the oven for this last 5 minutes to warm them.
+- You can also place your tortillas, wrapped in foil, in the oven for this last 5 minutes to warm them.6 tortillas

 - Serve with tortillas and your desired toppings.